nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 ## User defined literals
-- Custom numeric literals (e.g. `-128'bignum`) are now supported.
+Custom numeric literals (e.g. `-128'bignum`) are now supported.
-- The unary minus in `-1` is now part of the integer literal, it is now parsed as a single token.
+Additionally, the unary minus in `-1` is now part of the integer literal, i.e. it is now parsed as a single token.
 This implies that edge cases like `-128'i8` finally work correctly.
 Example:
 ```nim
 func `'big`*(num: cstring): JsBigInt {.importjs: "BigInt(#)".}